sdoms/mapping_scripts/README.md

-Genetic mapping of host loci influencing gut microbiome composition in hybrid mice
+Key features of the genetic architecture and evolution of host-microbe interactions revealed by high-resolution genetic mapping of the mucosa-associated gut microbiome in hybrid mice
 ================

-This github repository contains the original code from the article “Genetic mapping of host loci influencing gut microbiome composition in hybrid mice” published in …
+This github repository contains the original code from the article “Key features of the genetic architecture and evolution of host-microbe interactions revealed by high-resolution genetic mapping of the mucosa-associated gut microbiome in hybrid mice” (https://www.biorxiv.org/content/10.1101/2021.09.28.462095v3).

 # Data